 - Right-click a layer in the Contents pane and click Properties.

 - On the Layer Properties dialog box, click the Definition Query tab.

 - Add one or more clauses to define a limited set of features to display in the layer.

-Another example is to remove alleyways and foot paths from a layer of roads.
+Another example is to remove alleyways and footpaths from a layer of roads.
 Be aware, however, that if you want to show these feature categories at a larger scale, you'll need to duplicate the layer and use a different definition query.
-There are different approaches you can use in this case that avoids the duplication of layers.
-See the sections below on display filters and refining the visible scale range of symbol classes for strategies to avoid duplication of layers.
+There are different approaches you can use that avoid the duplication of layers.
+See the sections below on display filters and refining the visible scale range of symbol classes for strategies to avoid the duplication of layers.
 These approaches are particularly important if you're making a map from which you'll create vector tiles.
 To learn more about creating vector tiles, see Author a map for vector tile creation.

 Limit the scale range of a layer

 Adjust the visible scale range of a layer or a group layer to ensure that those features appear only when the scale and surrounding feature detail can support them while maintaining visual clarity.
 This is an easy way to limit a whole layer to the appropriate scale range for its level of detail.

 It's common to make many copies of a layer and set visible scale ranges differently on them in conjunction with different definition queries.
 This is a valid technique, but it requires duplicating layers that can be difficult to manage, store, and manipulate in the Contents pane.
 (This amounts to duplicated information if vector tiles are created from the map.)
 It may be better to manage the visible scale ranges of categories of data in a layer by symbolizing it by unique values or graduated colors and adjusting the scale range of each symbol class.